rampal-punia/python-tutorials/join_split_methods/readme.md

-# Useful string and file-path operations
+# Join & Split

+## As String methods
 - string.split()
 - string.join()

+## As OS module methods
 - os.path.split()
 - os.path.join()

-# split():
+## str.split():
 - Where to use?
-        -- Used to split a string as required and convert it into an iterable.
+    - Used to split a string as required and convert it into an iterable.

 - Syntax
-        -- string.split('split_operator', maxsplit)
+    - string.split('split_operator', maxsplit)

-    - Practical
+- Demo.py
-        -- Split a string using different separators.
+    - Split a string using different separators.
-        -- Get the first name only from a list of full names.
+    - Get the first name only from a list of full names.

-# Join():
+## str.Join():
 - Where to use?
-        -- Used to join a list/tuple as required and convert it into a string.
+    - Used to join a list/tuple as required and convert it into a string.

 - Syntax
-        -- 'join_operator'.join(iterable)
+    - 'join_operator'.join(iterable)

-    - Practical
+- demo.py
-        -- Join texts from a list of texts.
+    - Join texts from a list of texts.

-# os.path.split():
+## os.path.split():
 - Where to use?
-        -- Used to correctly split the path of a file at '/' or '\', automatically and gives back the filename.
+    - Used to correctly split the path of a file at '/' or '\', automatically and gives back the filename.
 It makes the split of the file names os independent.

 - Syntax
-        -- os.path.split(path)
+    - os.path.split(path)

-    - Practical
+- Demo.py
-        -- split the path of a file and get back the file name.
+    - split the path of a file and get back the file name.

-# os.path.join():
+## os.path.join():
 - Where to use?
-        -- Joins one or more path names into one complete path.
+    - Joins one or more path names into one complete path.
 So, Instead of hard-coding the path of a file or directory manually, use this method to join path components intelligently.

 - Syntax
-        -- os.path.join(path1, path2, path3, ...)
+    - os.path.join(path1, path2, path3, ...)

-    - Practical
+- Demo.py
-        -- join the paths of a file to the current directory.
+    - join the paths of a file to the current directory.

-# Project
+## Project demo
 - A file containing 500 phone numbers is given.
 Read all the phone numbers from that file, split the country codes from the phone numbers and put them inside a bracket, spilt the country code and phone numbers with hyphen(-) and save these phone numbers in a separate file.

 for example:
-    convert phone_num = 918888888888  into phone_num =
+convert phone_num = 918888888888  into phone_num =  (91)-8888888888
-    (91)-8888888888